noxlovette/Ogonek/svelte/src/routes/[[lang=lang]]/(marketing)/paperwork/privacy/privacy.md

 - Account information (email address, username)
 - Content you create within the application (lessons, tasks, notes, decks, cards)
-- Profile information you choose to provide
+- Profile information you choose to provide (your video call URL, Telegram ID)

 ### Information Collected Automatically

-- **Usage Data**: How you interact with our service, including pages visited, features used, and time spent on the application.
-- **Device Information**: IP address, browser type, operating system, and device identifiers.
-- **Cookies and Similar Technologies**: We use cookies to maintain your session and remember your preferences.
+- **Cookies and Similar Technologies**: We use cookies to maintain your session.

 ## Third-Party Services